Turmoil in Tijuana

 In recent months, news reports continue to indicate a meaningful degree of relief in the city of Tijuana as the violent pattern has, for now at least, abated significantly.
 Over the course of several prior years, Tijuana had been noted for sporadic outbreaks of violent activity.
 This was prompted by a war between two powerful drug cartels vying for control of the upper Baja region, and to some extent as a backlash against the Mexican government's crackdown on drug trafficking.

-According to the State Dept travel message: "Baja State Secretariat for Public Security [states that] Tijuana and Rosarito continued to experience an increase in homicide rates from January to October 2015 compared to the same period in the previous year.
-While most of these homicides appeared to be targeted criminal organization assassinations, turf battles between criminal groups have resulted in violent crime in areas frequented by U.S. citizens."
-The murder rate nevertheless remains significantly below its peak in 2008/09, and the instances of daylight harm have been fewer and farther between—with none in the areas we frequent.
+According to the State Dept travel message: "Criminal activity and violence, including homicide, remain a primary concern throughout the state.
+While most of these homicides appeared to be targeted, criminal organization assassinations and turf battles between criminal groups have resulted in violent crime in areas frequented by U.S. citizens.
+Bystanders have been injured or killed in shooting incidents."
+Accordingly, we are careful to avoid locations known to be susceptible to such violence.
+The murder rate remains significantly below its peak in 2008/09, and the instances of daylight harm have been fewer and farther between—with none in the areas we frequent.

 There is no question that certain places in Mexico continue to experience extraordinary violence.
-However, the atrocities reported of late are hundreds of miles distant from Ensenada.
+However, the atrocities reported in 2012-14 are hundreds of miles distant from Ensenada.
 Prior to each trip with large student groups we take a sounding of current conditions and media coverage.

 Tempering the scary side of the news are aspects that provide some counterbalance with respect to our presence in Mexico.